-23. The council expects our suppliers to have good employment practices.
+- 23. The council expects our suppliers to have good employment practices.
 This is important because workers who are valued and fairly treated are more likely to deliver the high quality and value for money service that our residents need and expect.
-It is also part of the council's broader commitment to promoting good work

-- and fair pay for all workers, recognising the fundamental impact employment quality has on people's wellbeing and life chances. - 24.
+It is also part of the council's broader commitment to promoting good work and fair pay for all workers, recognising the fundamental impact employment quality has on people's wellbeing and life chances.
+In line with the council's priorities, it encourages it's suppliers and partner organisations to become Disability Confident employers. - 24.
 Where the council renews contracts or outsources contracts to the private or voluntary sector the following workforce issues must be considered and applied on a case by case basis as allowed by procurement regulations, local government and other relevant legislation and as provided for by relevant council policy. - 25.
-The elements to be covered in this are not intended to be complete but will include the following: - Payment of the London Living Wage as set by the Living Wage Foundation (see further information below) - Pension provision - The transfer and treatment of staff under TUPE - Ensuring all employees have a written statement of their pay and conditions - Terms and conditions including sick pay, holiday pay and provision of equipment - Trade Union Recognition (see further information below) - Modern Slavery (see further information below) - Equality, Diversity and Inclusion (see further information below) - Gender Pay Gap (see further information below) - Black Asian and Minority Ethnic Pay Gap (see further information below) - The requirement for an offer of guaranteed hours that reflect an employee's normal working patterns and with no harmful short or zero hour contracts that are detrimental to the employees affected - Adequate training and development for employees that equips them with the skills and expertise needed to deliver the service; including clear information on their right to request time off for training or study - 26.
+The elements to be covered in this are not intended to be complete but will include the following:

+- Payment of the London Living Wage as set by the Living Wage Foundation (see further information below) - Pension provision - The transfer and treatment of staff under TUPE - Ensuring all employees have a written statement of their pay and conditions - Terms and conditions including sick pay, holiday pay and provision of equipment - Trade Union Recognition (see further information below) - Modern Slavery (see further information below) - Equality, Diversity and Inclusion (see further information below) - Gender Pay Gap (see further information below) - Black Asian and Minority Ethnic Pay Gap (see further information below) - The requirement for an offer of guaranteed hours that reflect an employee's normal working patterns and with no harmful short or zero hour contracts that are detrimental to the employees affected - Adequate training and development for employees that equips them with the skills and expertise needed to deliver the service; including clear information on their right to request time off for training or study - 26.
 For areas covered by legislative requirements, such as modern slavery and the gender pay gap, the council will expect suppliers and their supply chains to fully comply with their lawful obligations and provide any information as to their current status but will potentially ask for action plans around undertaking any changes to address issues where legislation does not directly apply.